MDrollette/i2p-tools/README.md

 ...
 ```

-Otherwise, a binary for your OS can be downloaded from http://matt.i2p/

 ## Usage

 If this is your first time running a reseed server (ie. you don't have any existing keys).
 You can simply run the following command and follow the prompts to create the appropriate keys and certificates.